andre-ye/uni/docs/nsciences/astr-101/lecture.md

 - We can measure mass and radii of large bodies, and therefore their denities, from which we can guess what materials they are made of

+---

+## Week 3 Monday -- Terrestrial and Jovian Planets
+- Materializing the world -- a new universality
+- Patterns in planets -- 'the big worlds'
+- Why is the universe so different?
+A large range of compositions
+- All the planets lie in the same plane
+- Same direction of rotation (almost)
+  - Venus rotates in the other direction
+  - Uranus rotates on its side; a day is longer than a year
+- Solar nebula model: like we see nebula in space, some of which are the sites of star formations
+  - Nebula -- a formation of dust and gas in place
+  - Solar nebula is a good idea
+- Orion constellation
+- Forming stars are surrounded by disks of gas and dust
+- HL Tau: a disk formed around it with some gaps, where the mateiral is coalescing to form gaseous planets
+- You have a slowly spinning interstellar cloud (nebula) which is collapsing; it inevitably forms a dik.
+- Material falls in along the axis of rotation -- rotation retards collapse in the plane perpendicular to the axis.
+- Major difference between the terrestrial planets and the jovial planets -- their masses are much higher than the terrestrial ones
+- These worlds are not made of rock and metal -- mainly hydrogen, helium, hydrogen compounds
+- We have visited all the planets at least once -- 50 years to take a photo fo all the planets
+- Terrestrial planets are mainy rock and metal
+- The Earth is mostly rock -- the atmospheres are very thin.
+Mercury and the moon basically don't have forces which create interesting erosion on Earth and Mars
+- Moon and Mercury are littered with craters, and there is noe rosion or plate tectonics to renew the surface
+- Atmospheres are merely thin skins on solid, rocky surfaces
+- The Jovian planets are basically all atmosphere -- no surface
+- It is believed that there is a 'surface', 'core' of highly pressurized gases
+- Very different compositions
+- Why are the planets like this?
+- In the conditions of the solar nebula, we have accretion -- individual dust grains which begin to build up in size.
+Planetismals then something large enough to be round with gravity
+- Kep difference is where it forms.
+The Sun in the middle -- it is very hot near to the sun, and very cold farther from it; so there ar edifferent choices for material.
+You have metal and rock which can be high solids near the sun.
+(Rocks and metals are actually quite rare galatically).
+Only choices are rocks and metal.
+But then you can have water ice; farther, you get methane ice, nitrogen, etc.
+- Protoplanets in the solar system can grow larger for gravity to begin attracting hydrogen and helim gas (most abundant materials in the solar nebular).
+Worlds  go from super-sized terrestrial planets to gas giants
+- Gas capture phase -- formed farther from the Sun; there is ice needed, which helps you to get large quickly and to collect large atmospheres.
+Terrestrial planets: can only form from rock and metal.
+- Jovian planets collected many moons -- brojught a lot of solid material
+- Galileo discovered Jupiter's Galilean moons -- objects rotate around Jupiter
+- Io has fascinating geography: one of the oly bodies in the solar system which has active volcanoes.
+Most geologically active system; Io has a lot of sulfur; molten sulfur lakes on Io
+- Tidal heating
+- Europa --  also has tidal heating, but not to the extent of sulfur volcanoes; enough to keep it warm.
+Europe also has a lot of ice.
+Europa is possibly covered in ice flotating on top of water.
+- Titan -- it looks featureless, but bc it has a very thick atmosphere.
+However we landed on it.
+We see lakes of methane and rocks (made of ice).